Sapikas/fast-food/README.md

 2. Start the development server by running the following command:
 `npm run start:dev`

+3. Start the server by running the following command:
+`npm start`

 ### Users Endpoints

 #### Login a User